stanford-cocolab/cocolab.stanford.edu/ndg-cv.md

 * "I, algorithm."
 New Scientist, January 29, 2011.

-* "More Than Child’s Play: Ability to Think Scientifically Declines as Kids Grow Up."
+* "More Than Child's Play: Ability to Think Scientifically Declines as Kids Grow Up."
 Scientific American, September 21, 2011.

 * "Artificial Intelligence Could Be on Brink of Passing Turing Test."
 WIRED, April 12, 2012.

 * "Context is key to making computers better conversationalists."
 WIRED.uk, June 20, 2012.

-* "Forget the Turing Test: Here’s How We Could Actually Measure AI."
+* "Forget the Turing Test: Here's How We Could Actually Measure AI."
 WIRED, June 12, 2014.

 * "Solve For Standing Ovation: Should AI Researchers Bother Building A TED-Bot?"
 Popular Science, March 28, 2014.